 5. Brenham

 Known for its historic downtown area and as the home of Blue Bell ice cream, Brenham is a prime destination for bluebonnet sightings.
-The town’s historic downtown is adorned with bluebonnet murals, homes with gardens of bluebonnets, and art galleries showcase stunning bluebonnet paintings.
+The town’s historic downtown is adorned with bluebonnet murals, homes with gardens of bluebonnets, and art galleries that showcase stunning bluebonnet paintings.

 Brenham is the center of the Bluebonnet Trail, an 80-mile wonderland of scenic roads and wildflowers, so stop by the Visitor Center in downtown Brenham (115 W. Main Street) when you arrive.
 They can give you a map and point you toward spots where the blooms are at their most colorful.